-Luchino Visconti’s movie version is constructed with major fidelity to Mann’s Grim Reaper aesthetics, with cinematographer Pasqualino De Santis capturing Venice as the great watery serpent of indefinable plagues and forebodings, as the last grand visitation of rotting romanticism languishing as elegant theme park at the turn of the century.
-Just as Mann did, De Santis catches the class snobbery, the funereal gondola and its seats, the canals’ green goo and the cold dampish and mazy passages as journeys into malignancy.
-Art director Ferdinando Scarfiotti’s interiors seem profusely more crowded with appointments than people, fulfilling Visconti’s customary virtu; the exteriors are diametrically nonindulgent and the Lido almost austere and isolating; the frightful fires in the campi waging defense against the sirocco escalate its threat slithering through the labyrinths.
-The stellar contribution is costume designer Piero Tosi’s elaborated wardrobe for Silvana Mangano; as breathtaking as she is, and clearly the only mother who could give birth to Tadzio, her dresses and millinery (those nets!) have a compensatory effect—they do more “acting” than she does.
+Three elements make the movie a sufferable curiosity.
+Cinematographer Pasqualino De Santis captures Venice as the watery serpent of indefinable plagues and forebodings, as the last grand visitation of rotting romanticism languishing as elegant theme park.
+As Mann did, he takes in the class snobbery, the funereal gondola and its seats, the canals’ green goo and dampish mazy passages as journeys into malignancy.
+Art director Ferdinando Scarfiotti’s interiors are profusely more crowded with appointments than people, fulfilling Visconti’s customary virtu; the exteriors are diametrically nonindulgent and the Lido austere and isolating; the frightful fires in the campi waging defense against the sirocco escalating its threat slithering through the labyrinths.
+Stellar is the contribution of costume designer Piero Tosi’s elaborated wardrobe for Silvana Mangano: breathtaking as she is, and clearly the only mother who could give birth to Tadzio, her dresses and millinery (those nets!) have a compensatory effect—they do more “acting” than she or any other performer.
 (This link about Tosi does him justice.)